Definition of Fees

 Health Service Fee

 The Health Service Fee is a mandatory fee that provides student access to the Student Health and Counseling Centers.
-This fee is assessed each term to students enrolled in a total of at least 6 credits and one or more of these credits is an “On-Campus” course.
+This fee is assessed each term to students enrolled in a total of at least 6 credits and one or more of these credits is an “On-Campus” course, and to all students living on campus or part of an athletic team.
 Information regarding the services provided at the Student Health and Counseling Centers can be found on the Student Health Center webpage at https://www.eou.edu/health/ and the Counseling Center webpage at http:/www.eou.edu/counsel/

 Health Insurance Fee